 - Shares: Life insurance companies that do business in that particular state will be assessed a share of the sum needed to meet the share of the guaranty association and their covered claims that are not funded from estate assets.
 The appraised total of the life insurance company is factored by the total amount of life insurance premiums that they have collected in that particular state.

 Did you know that life insurance companies also have insurance?
 You read that correctly.
 Reinsurers add an extra level of protection for the life insurance companies.
 They also provide consumers an added level of security.
 You see unless insurance companies are reinsured, they can’t issue life insurance policies over a maximum of ten percent of their net worth.
 Usually this means that they all get reinsurance because they can’t grow financially without it.

 What If My Life Insurance Company Goes Bankrupt – Final Thoughts

 Make sure you always buy a life insurance policy from a company with excellent financial ratings.
 The best way to go about this is by getting the financial ratings of any company you’re going to buy from.
 There are companies that grade life insurance companies such as A.M.
 Best, Moody’s and Fitch.
 Try and focus on companies with a rating of “A” or better.
 It isn’t guaranteed that an “A” rated company will not go bankrupt, but it’s very unlikely.

-If you have any questions about the best life insurance companies or anything life insurance related- give us a call at 888-411-1329.
+If you have any questions about the best life insurance companies or anything life insurance related, just reach out to us.
 We’d be happy to help.
 If you’d like to learn more about how to save money on life insurance, be sure to check out our Life Insurance 101 page to get shopping tips and more.